 Of course, no city would be complete without the traditional kinds of cafes.
 Chain stores dominate the streets, Ediya, Tom N Tom’s, Starbucks, Coffee Bean… You can’t walk ten feet without seeing a chain coffee store.
 Much like any city.

-The quality is impeccable.
-These little gems of cafes exist all over Seoul and combined with the chains and the aforementioned ‘cafes’ they create a truly rich and diverse cafe culture within a city that is never associated with words such as ‘cafe’ or ‘coffee’.
+The best part is that the quality is impeccable.
+These little gems of cafes exist all over Seoul and combined with the chains they create a truly rich and diverse cafe culture within a city that is never associated with words such as ‘cafe’ or ‘coffee’.

-In Korea, there are three types of common cafes: chain cafes (Starbucks, Coffee Bean, etc), independent cafes (non-chain cafes), and Korean cafes (usually places where coffee is not the main attraction – cats cafes, flower cafes, etc).
+In Korea, there are three types of common cafes: chain cafes (Starbucks, Coffee Bean, etc), independent cafes (non-chain cafes), and ‘theme cafes’ (usually places where coffee is not the main attraction – cats cafes, flower cafes, etc).

 There are also many traditional tea houses which serve coffee as well as tea, however, these are less common.
 They are usually found in more tourist-focused areas.
 Insadong, Bukcheon Hanok Village, and Gwanghwamun are a few areas they can be found.